yracine/device-type.myecobee/README.md

 click on '+' at the bottom, under SmartApps, scroll down to My Apps, execute My ecobee Init

 <b>If you have upgraded to the new UI, click on the Smartapps link in the upper section of any of the following
-screens: Home, Routines & Marketspace, and then MyApps.</b>
+screens: Home, Routines & Marketspace, and then MyApps (last item in the list).</b>

 /*********************************************************************************************